Originally posted June 11, 2017. Updated 4 November, 2019.

-While I am not one to run from a full-fledged chocolate binge - I'm looking at you raw caramel fudge truffles- it does the mind good knowing these vegan chocolate beetroot cakes at least try to be healthy.
-They contain simple, whole ingredients:
+While I am not one to run from a full-fledged chocolate binge - I'm looking at you vegan chocolate brownies - it does the mind good knowing these vegan chocolate beetroot cakes at least try to be healthy.
+They contain simple, whole ingredients.

 Combined they create a moist little cake that isn't too sweet.
 With a half-cup of brown sugar shared amongst twelve cakes, it isn't too bad on the sugar either.